The Flowers of Romance (Greek band)

 The Flowers of Romance was a pioneering punk and gothic rock band of the underground Greek rock scene from 1981 to 1998.
-The band's energetic sound and combinations of several styles of rock led to their prevalence within the underground Greek rock scene for nearly two decades, and a belief by many that they were the top Greek gothic rock group in history.
+The band's energetic sound and combinations of several styles of rock led to their prevalence within the underground Greek rock scene for nearly two decades, and a belief by some that they were the top Greek gothic rock group in history.